 Perhaps the most staggering statistic is the number of corporate leaders who believe that fraud is on the rise but admit to having no plans to combat the attacks.
 Over 75% of business professionals surveyed in 2019 expressed growing concern over the drastic increase in invoice and email fraud over the last few years.
 But few individuals surveyed said they were planning on adding more resources to mitigate risk or implementing processes that auto-detect fraud like payment and invoice automation.

 It’s tough to believe that after years of technological advancements in B2B payments (invoice, AP & AR), invoice and email fraud are still gaining ground.
 But then again, 72% of businesses still receive invoices via snail mail, and paper checks still account for 42% of B2B payments.
 The good news is, things are changing.
 The rise of faster and more secure payment methods is expediting the adoption of technological advancements in B2B payments and invoice automation.
 And it’s undeniable that the impending surge of invoice and email fraud is a driving force behind the increased rate of adoption.

-To put it in perspective, during the last week of March 2019, a man from Lithuanian plead guilty to bilking over 123 million USD from Facebook and Google over the span of a few years.
+To put it in perspective, in March 2019, a man from Lithuanian plead guilty to bilking over 123 million USD from Facebook and Google over the span of a few years.
 Not only is that an incredibly large sum of money, it’s also a long time for a fraudster to go unnoticed.
 It’s unknown exactly how much Google and Facebook were able to recover, but the average business would only recover $30 of the $123 million they lost.
 That’s enough to break some companies financially.